jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 (1) A notice of market registration under section 36F(3)— (a) must identify the market registered and the person that holds the market registration under that section (the registered exchange); and
   (b) must identify the proposed market rules approved for the market (if any), and must identify the existing market rules that apply to the market (if any), but need not incorporate them; and
-  (c) is a regulation for the purposes of the Regulations (Disallowance) Act 1989 (but not for the purposes of the Acts and Regulations Publication Act 1989); and
-  (d) must, as soon as practicable after it is given, be—
+  (c) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012; and (ca) must be presented to the House of Representatives under section 41 of that Act; and (d) must, as soon as practicable after it is given, be—
     (i) published on an Internet site maintained by or on behalf of the FMA; and (ii) notified in the Gazette.